Opel Corsa: Corsa Van

+Corsa GSE Vision Gran Turismo

+The Corsa GSE Vision Gran Turismo concept car was teased on 13 August 2025, and later revealed on 20 August 2025.
+The vehicle has an output of 588 kW, and 800 Nm of torque, with a top speed of 320 km/h.
+The design of the vehicle included the new "Compass" containing "precise horizontal and vertical elements" as well as "optimised aero solutions".
+The vehicle became available within the video game Gran Turismo 7 on 24 September 2025.

 Popularity

 From the first Corsa being sold in the United Kingdom on 2 April 1993, sales had reached 1,371,573 within sixteen years of its launch, by which time the Corsa was in its third generation.

 As of 2018, the Vauxhall Corsa was the third most popular car in the United Kingdom, with 1,205,158 taxed and on the road with another 39,286 declared SORN (Statutory Off Road Notification).

 In 2021, the Vauxhall Corsa grabbed the top spot for the most popular car of the year having had more new cars registered than any other in the UK throughout 2021.
 The Corsa managed to achieve 40,914 new registrations throughout the year, beating second place by over 6,000 registrations.
 This meant that the Ford Fiesta was finally beaten after holding the mantle of most popular car for 12 successive years.
 In fact, the Ford Fiesta didn't even achieve a top 10 finish after being heavily affected by chip shortages and Ford prioritising sales of more profitable SUVs, such as the Puma.

+The Vauxhall Corsa was the "UK's Best Selling Small Car" for Q1 2026 (January, February and March 2026), as revealed through a number of press releases.